 In the Asia-Pacific region, the zoo has programs that work to protect habitat for cranes, hornbills, elephants, orangutans, and tigers.
-They have a program in Central Asia to protect snow leopards, and two programs in Africa, one project working to protect elephants and one working with gorillas.
+They have a program in Central Asia to protect snow leopards and two programs in Africa--one project working to protect elephants and one working with gorillas.
 The zoo has most of its conservation projects located in the Pacific Northwest with emphasis on Washington.
-These local programs are working to protect northwest carnivores, the Oregon silverspot butterfly, swallows, Oregon spotted frogs, raptors, and pond turtles.
-The Oregon spotted frog project works with the Cedar Creek Correction Center to raise frogs, and a few MES students are involved with Sustainability in Prisons Project.
+These local programs are working to protect Northwest carnivores, the Oregon silverspot butterfly, swallows, Oregon spotted frogs, raptors, and pond turtles.
+The Oregon spotted frog project works with the Cedar Creek Corrections Center to raise frogs, and a few MES students are involved with the program through their work with the Sustainability in Prisons Project.
 Of course, these are not the only species that are being protected by these efforts.
 These animals are flagship species, which means they are charismatic species that conservationists use to raise money, educate the public, and protect habitat.
 This conservation work helps protect other wildlife that is in the same region through the protection of the flagship species.